JorisDeRidder/errorfunctions/Readme.md

 ## Tests

-The extenstive set of unit tests in the [Faddeeva](http://ab-initio.mit.edu/wiki/index.php/Faddeeva_Package) code was also ported to Rust and is included in this crate.
+The extenstive set of unit tests in the original [Faddeeva code](http://ab-initio.mit.edu/wiki/index.php/Faddeeva_Package) was also ported to Rust and is included in this crate.

 ## Credits

-Since this is a close to literal translation in Rust of Steven G. Johnson's code, credit should go to him.
+Since this is a close to literal translation in Rust of [Steven G. Johnson's C++ code](http://ab-initio.mit.edu/wiki/index.php/Faddeeva_Package), credit should go to him.